This Astro integration generates a sitemap based on your pages when you build your Astro project.

 A sitemap file is recommended for large multi-page sites.
 If you don’t use a sitemap, most search engines will still be able to list your site’s pages, but a sitemap is a great way to ensure that your site is as search engine friendly as possible.

-With Astro Sitemap, you don’t have to worry about creating this file: build your Astro site how you normally would, and the Astro Sitemap integration will crawl your routes and create the sitemap file.
+With Astro Sitemap, you don’t have to worry about creating this XML file yourself: the Astro Sitemap integration will crawl your statically-generated routes and create the sitemap file, including dynamic routes like

 InstallationSection titled Installation

 Astro includes an

 astro add command to automate the setup of official integrations.
 If you prefer, you can install integrations manually instead.

 Run one of the following commands in a new terminal window.